Solar Generator Sizing: The 4-Step Formula That Prevents the Wrong Purchase

 Wattson's Buying Advice

-If your calculator result is 3500Wh, don't buy a 3500Wh system thinking you'll "get by."
+If the formula gives you 3500Wh, don't buy a 3500Wh system thinking you'll "get by."
 Buy the next size up.
 Batteries degrade over time.
 Your needs might grow.
 Weather might be worse than expected.
 The small extra cost now prevents the massive regret later.

 What size solar generator do I need for my house?

 For whole-house essential backup, you typically need 3000-6000Wh capacity.
-Use the calculator above to input your specific appliances—it accounts for surge loads and efficiency losses automatically.
 A 3840Wh system like the Anker SOLIX F3800 handles most home essentials for 1-2 days.

 What size solar generator for camping?